Spark Change.

 The school commits to creating a committee of parents and teachers who will run and promote the library with training from Chispa Project.
 They also commit to fundraising approximately 4% of the total library costs.

 • Creating school libraries, providing teacher development opportunities, and international volunteer partnerships, Chispa Project works with Honduran educational institutions to spark a passion for learning within local communities.
-Approximately 50,000 books have been brought to more than 110 different institutions to create school libraries since 2016.
+We work in 10 of the 18 departments across the country of Honduras in dozens of schools.

 Chispa Project has a unique approach in bringing books directly to schools in a community-driven development approach.
 Library programs are implemented together with a school’s library committee made up of teachers, parents, and students to manage the library.
 The committees create a plan of action and guide the direction and layout of their library space and activities offered.